ultralytics/yolov3/README.md

 ![Alt](https://github.com/ultralytics/yolov3/blob/master/data/zidane_result.jpg "inference example")

-# Testing
+# Validation mAP

-Run `test.py` to validate the official YOLOv3 weights `checkpoints/yolov3.weights` against the 5000 validation images.
-You should obtain a mAP of .581 using this repo (https://github.com/ultralytics/yolov3), compared to .579 as reported in darknet (https://arxiv.org/abs/1804.02767).
+Run `test.py` to validate the official YOLOv3 weights `weights/yolov3.weights` against the 5000 validation images.
+You should obtain a .584 mAP at `--img-size 416`, or .586 at `--img-size 608` using this repo, compared to .579 at 608 x 608 reported in darknet (https://arxiv.org/abs/1804.02767).

-Run `test.py --weights weights/latest.pt` to validate against the latest training
+Run `test.py --weights weights/latest.pt` to validate against the latest training results.
+Default training settings produce a 0.522 mAP at epoch 62.
+We are currently exploring how to improve this.

-oint.

 # Contact